• Skip to main content

 Arnie Francis is a senior associate in Gowling WLG's IP team.
 He is both a UK (2015) and European (2016) qualified patent attorney.

-Filed Under: News, The Unified Patents Court in Europe Tagged With: Intellectual Property, Patents, UPC
+Filed Under: News, The Unified Patents Court Tagged With: Intellectual Property, Patents, UPC

 Views expressed in this blog do not necessarily reflect those of Gowling WLG.